viniciusroque/nlw-ignite/readme.md

 #### Mobile Application

-1. Navigate to the `moblie` directory
+1. Navigate to the `mobile` directory
 2. Install the mobile dependencies by running the following command:
     ```shell
     npm i